 - Residency in the City of Woonsocket (1 point)

-- Disabled Veterans (4 points, high-rise buildings only) – individuals who were disabled while serving in the service of the United States during any conflict or war
+- Disabled Veterans (4 points) – individuals who were disabled while serving in the service of the United States during any conflict or war